 But with that said belief matters.

-I had an objective that by the end of the day, the believers would beconfident in their beliefs and those a bit further down the scale – those mulling it all over – would be willing to consider their depth of belief anew.
+I had an objective that by the end of the day, the believers would become confident in their beliefs.
+While those who were mulling it all over would be willing to reconsider their point of view.

 Once I believe in something – let’s say ownership – I act that way.
 I make it part of who I am and what I do.